catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/cli.rst

           $ openstack --version
           openstack 6.0.1

-        To update Catalyst Cloud API Client to the latest version, simply run ``pipx upgrade`` to update the package and all of its dependencies.
+        To update the Catalyst Cloud API Client to the latest version, simply run ``pipx upgrade`` to update the package and all of its dependencies.